MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/uploading.md

 ---
-title: Upload a Build to Distribute via Mobile Center
+title: Upload a Build to Distribute via App Center
 description: Distribute a completed build to users
 keywords: distribution
 author: JoshuaWeber